saskaale/r-with-bytecode-debugger/README.md

 ## more info

 This work was part of my 2018 diploma thesis.

-For more details about implementation and all configuration see it's content in `thesis/DP_Saska_Ales_2018.pdf`.
+See `examples` directory for more detailed examples about implementation or read the thesis content in `thesis/DP_Saska_Ales_2018.pdf` for more details about implementation and all configuration parameters.